Just about everyone needs financing to buy a car. If your credit is weak or limited, consider turning to a bad credit car dealership.

 - Many buyers use online credit services to determine the loan amount and terms for which they qualify before they shop for a car.
 (This can also be done over the phone or onsite at a bad credit car lot during business hours.)

-- Once approved, you can begin looking over cars listed on the website.
+- Once approved, you can begin looking over available cars.

 - Many bad credit car lots and bad credit used car dealers accept payments through their websites.
-This is the best way to make sure your payment is processed on time.
+This is a good way to make sure your payment is processed on time.

-The steps a bad credit used car dealership often include:
+A bad credit used car dealership may look at:

 - A credit check